nlsfi/segment-reshape-qgis-plugin/DEVELOPMENT.md

 - Create a venv: `python -m venv .venv --system-site-packages`
   - For Windows use `<osgeo>/apps/Python39/python.exe` (this requires some dll+pth patching, see [OSGeo4W issue])
-- Install requirements: `pip install -r requirements.txt -r requirements-dev.txt --no-deps --only-binary=:all:`
+- Install requirements: `pip install -r requirements.txt--no-deps --only-binary=:all:`
-  - `pip-sync requirements.txt requirements-dev.txt` can be used if `pip-tools` is installed
+  - `pip-sync requirements.txt` can be used if `pip-tools` is installed
 - Run tests: `pytest`

 ## Requirements changes

 This project uses `pip-tools`.
-To update requirements, do `pip install pip-tools`, change `requirements.in` (or `-dev` equivalent) and use `pip-compile requirements.in` to generate new `requirements.txt` with fixed versions.
+To update requirements, do `pip install pip-tools`, change `requirements.in` and use `pip-compile requirements.in` to generate new `requirements.txt` with fixed versions.

 ## Code style